ilkeraslan/book-review-app/README.md

 Web Programming with Python and JavaScript

 Includes:
+- Backend with Python
+- Flask framework
 - Templating with jinja2
-- Flask framework
 - PostgreSQL
 - Basic JavaScript functionality
-- Backend with Python
+- Bootstrap 4.1
 - Basic server configuration with Heroku
 - API usage with Goodreads
+- Building an API route for developers